 PAY OFF DEBT

-Luckily we had no debt aside from Shannon's student loans.
+Luckily we had no debts aside from Shannon's student loans.
 We could not get them deferred so our options were to pay them off completely or simply continue payments.
+We ended up using some of Brenton's 457 funds to make the payments on Shannon's student loans while we were traveling.